GuilhermePelegrina/Mackenzie/Datasets/README.md

-Npte: The use of these datasets has no commercial purpose.
+*Note: The use of these datasets has no commercial purpose.*